The Tameness of Quantum Field Theory, Part II -- Structures and CFTs: Tameness of physical observables

-Note that these coefficients are exactly of the form to turn the infinite sum into hypergeometric type and despite their appearance do not cause any non-tame behaviour.
-The tameness of the 4-point function in the spacetime positions is now manifest from \eqref{conformalblock1} and \eqref{conformalblock2}.
-However, if we again consider the conformal dimensions of the primary operators as parameters of $\cT$, the tameness claim with respect to these real parameters becomes very non-trivial.
-We find that tameness only follows if conformal dimensions in the CFTs in $\cT$ cannot be parametrically separated to infinity.
-Restricting to two dimensions, we are able to make this explicit.
-In this case the conformal partial waves simplify to hypergeometric functions \cite{Dolan:2003hv}
+In general, no closed form is known for the Virasoro conformal blocks.
+We will focus on some examples where such a form is known, like the large $c$ limit or the minimal models.
+In these cases the conformal block is given by a Gauss hypergeometric $_2F_1$ function \cite{Belavin:1984vu}.
+To be precise, in the large $c$ limit the conformal block is given by \cite{Perlmutter:2015iya}

-This function oscillates in the differences $\Delta_{ij}$ of the conformal dimensions, while it behaves in a tame way on $\Delta,u$ and $v$.
-To make this behaviour explicit, we specialize to the case of unit crossing ratio and $\Delta_{1,2}=\Delta_{3,4}$:
+This function oscillates in the differences $\Delta_{ij}=\Delta_i-\Delta_j$ of the conformal dimensions, while it behaves in a tame way in $\Delta$ and $z$.
+To make this behaviour explicit, we specialize to the case of unit crossing ratio:

-For any even integer $\Delta$ the function on the right hand side is proportional to $\text{Sinc}^2(\pi \Delta_{1,2})$.
-As sinc is a non-tame function for unbounded argument this result appears to be in conflict with the tameness of the correlation function as demanded by \hyperlink{Conjecture4}{Conjecture 4}.
+For any fixed $\Delta$ this function has infinitely many zeros located at $\Delta-\Delta_{ij}=-n$ for $n\in \mathbb{N}$ due to the poles of the gamma functions in the denominator.
+This appears to be in conflict with the tameness of the correlation function as demanded by \hyperlink{Conjecture4}{Conjecture 4}.
 Note that the dependence on $\Delta$ is unproblematic, as in an unitary CFT the dimensions are non-negative and the $\Gamma$-function on the positive real line can be defined in the o-minimal structure $\mathbb{R}_{\mathcal{G},\text{exp}}$ as we recalled in \S \ref{sec:o-minimalstructures}.
 We will return to this issue in \ref{sec45}.
 There are three possibilities to restore the tameness of the 4-point functions.
-First, the coefficients of the partial waves, i.e. the fusion coefficients, could be vanishing.
+First, the coefficients of the conformal blocks, i.e. the fusion coefficients, could be vanishing.
 This is for example the case in free theories.
-Second, there could be cancellations between the different partial waves.
+Second, there could be cancellations between the different blocks.
 This is especially a possibility if there are infinitely many states and thus infinitely many contributions to the amplitude.
-Finally, the differences of the operator dimensions could be bounded, as the sinc function is definable in $\mathbb{R}_{\rm an}$ on a finite interval.
+Finally, the differences of the operator dimensions could be bounded.
 Turning this argument around, demanding tameness of the correlation functions as in \hyperlink{Conjecture4}{Conjecture 4} requires that the differences of the operator dimensions is bounded in interacting CFTs with finitely many primary states.